Back to Tutorials

 }

-Run that and the answer types itself out character-group by character-group instead of landing all at once.
-Same agent, same loop — you've only changed how you consume the output.
+Run that, and the answer types itself out — arriving character-group by character-group instead of landing all at once.
+Nothing about the agent changed.
+Same loop, same model, same tools.
+You only changed how you consume what comes out the other end.

 Three views onto one stream